themesberg/flowbite/content/getting-started/laravel.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/flowbite/{{< current_version >}}/flowbite.min.js"></script>
 ```

-Now that you've set everything up start up a local development server using `php artisan serve` and run the build process for Vite by using `npm run dev`.
+Now that you've set everything up start up a local development server using `php artisan serve` and run the build process for Vite by using `npm run dev` or build it for production using `npm run build`.

 ## Flowbite components